MicrosoftDocs/xamarin-docs/docs/tools/live-player/install.md

 > The Xamarin Live Player Preview has ended.
 The app is no longer available.
 The instructions below are provided for customers continuing to use the preview with Visual Studio 2017.

 > [!TIP]
 > You can use the [XAML Previewer](~/xamarin-forms/xaml/xaml-previewer/index.md) in Visual Studio 2019 or
 > Visual Studio for Mac to view your screen designs as you edit them.

 # [Visual Studio 2017](#tab/windows)

-## Using Xamarin Live Player
+## Using Xamarin Live Player in Visual Studio 2017

 You must already have the Xamarin Live Player app on your device.
 It is no longer available to download.